berkeleybop/berkeleybop.github.io/people/nathan-dunn/index.md

 ---

 Nathan Dunn <nathandunn@lbl.gov> is a Software Engineer specializing in scientific and application programming with emphasis in the life sciences.
-Current projects include the [Apollo](https://github.org/GMOD/Apollo) project and the [Monarch Initiative](https://monarchinitiative.org).
+Current projects include the [Apollo](http://www.berkeleybop.org/software/apollo/) project, the [Monarch Initiative](https://monarchinitiative.org), the [Alliance of Genome Resources](https://www.alliancegenome.org), and the [Xena Gene Set Viewer](http://www.berkeleybop.org/project/xena/).